Security Audit By NCC Group

 We’re happy to announce that no critical issues were discovered and all relevant problems were addressed immediately and have since been fixed.
-All findings, as well as the mitigations and fixes performed by our team, can be found in the report prepared by NCC Group, which is available publicly on their website:
+All findings, as well as the mitigations and fixes performed by our team, can be found in the report prepared by NCC Group:

 We’d like to thank the Open Tech Fund for generously funding this audit as well as NCC Group for their thorough and professional work!